Antiholomorphic correspondences and mating I: realization theorems: Introduction

 A holomorphic (respectively, antiholomorphic) correspondence on the Riemann sphere $\widehat{\C}$ is a multi-valued map $z\mapsto w$ defined by a relation of the form $P(z,w)=0$ (respectively, $P(\overline{z},w)=0$), where $P$ is a polynomial in two variables with coefficients in $\C$.
 Roughly speaking, a correspondence on $\widehat{\C}$ is called a mating of a rational (respectively, an anti-rational) map and a group if there exists a dynamically invariant partition $\widehat{\C}= X\sqcup Y$ such that the dynamics of the correspondence on $X$ is equivalent to a group action (i.e., the grand orbits of the correspondence on $X$ are equal to the orbits of a group acting on $X$), and suitable forward/backward branches of the correspondence preserve subsets of $Y$ where the dynamics of such branches are conjugate to a rational (respectively, anti-rational) map.
-One often refers to the dynamics of the correspondence on the set $X$ as the \emph{external dynamics}.
+We often refer to the dynamics of the correspondence on the set $X$ as the \emph{external dynamics}.

-In \cite{BP}, Bullett and Penrose introduced a family of $2$:$2$ holomorphic correspondences on $\widehat{\C}$ and showed that this family contains matings of holomorphic quadratic polynomials and the modular group $\mathrm{PSL}(2, \Z)\cong \Z/2\Z\ast\Z/3\Z$.
+In \cite{BP}, Bullett and Penrose discovered a family of $2$:$2$ holomorphic correspondences on $\widehat{\C}$ containing matings of holomorphic quadratic polynomials and the modular group $\mathrm{PSL}(2, \Z)\cong \Z/2\Z\ast\Z/3\Z$.
 This family was studied extensively by Bullett and his collaborators, and finally it was shown by Bullett and Lomonaco that all correspondences in the `connectedness locus' of this family are matings of appropriate quadratic rational maps with the modular group \cite{BuLo1}.
 In \cite{BH00, BH07}, this mating framework was extended to Kleinian groups abstractly isomorphic to the modular group.
 Some explicit examples of $d$:$d$ correspondences that are matings of degree $d$ polynomials and Hecke groups (for $d>2$) were given in \cite{BuFr1}.

 On the antiholomorphic side, univalent restrictions of cubic Chebyshev polynomials were used recently in \cite{LLMM3} to produce a family of $2$:$2$ antiholomorphic correspondences that give rise to matings of quadratic anti-rational maps and $\Z/2\Z\ast\Z/3\Z$.
 In the same paper, examples of correspondences that can be interpreted as matings of $\overline{z}^d$ (for any $d\geq 2$) with groups isomorphic to $\Z/2\Z\ast\Z/(d+1)\Z$ (denoted from here on as $\Gamma_d$) were also furnished.
 To the best of our knowledge, the list of correspondences on $\widehat{\C}$ that are known to be matings of (anti-)rational maps and $\Gamma_d$ stops here.